blanchardjblake/stock_home/README.md

 See the [DEPLOY.md](DEPLOY.md)

-## (Optional) Develop the project from Docker
+## (Optional) Develop the project using Docker

 Install [docker engine](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/).

-The `Dockerfile` is configured to mount the current working directory (root of the repository) inside the docker.
+The `docker-compose.dev.yml` is configured to mount the current working directory (the repository's root) inside the docker container.

-This enables editing changes on your machine using VSCode and the Django running inside the docker container reloads the changes automatically.
+It enables editing changes on your machine using VSCode, and the Django running inside the docker container reloads the changes automatically.

-### Build the docker image
+### Build

 From the root of this repository, run the following command: